 Since its inception in 1967 the Coordinating Committee’s work has been supported at different times by the Hungarian Academy of Sciences, the Académie royale de Belgique, the Royal Society of Canada, the Academia Europea, the Netherlands Institute of Advanced Study of the Dutch Academy, and the Nordic Council of Ministers.

 New volume: Landscapes of Realism: Rethinking Literary Realism in Comparative Perspectives.
-Volume I: Mapping Realism.
+Volume II: Pathways Through Realism.